-If you’re enrolled as a distance student (site code D) living over 50km from Christchurch, you can apply for a levy rebate.
-If you are living of more than 50kms from Christchurch you are eligible for a 67% rebate of $499.15.
+If you’re enrolled as a distance student (site code D) living over 100km from the University of Canterbury campus in Christchurch you can apply for a levy rebate.

-Rebates are prorated on a monthly basis at $62.06 per month and are calculated in whole months.
+Rebates are pro-rated on a monthly basis at $67.58 per month and are calculated in whole months.

-If you’re an educator studying part-time in the College of Education and working at least 12.5 hours per week at a registered childcare centre or school, you can apply for a levy rebate.
+If you’re an educator studying part-time in the College of Education, Health and Human Development and working at least 12.5 hours per week at a registered childcare centre or school, you can apply for a levy rebate.

 You are strongly encouraged to submit your rebate application when you enrol so that the rebate can be applied automatically.
 If you submit the levy rebate applications after you enrol, you will be invoiced the full levy and rebated after your rebate application is approved.

 If you are a UC staff member and have been granted a full tuition waiver, you are automatically exempt from the Student Services Levy.
 Information on the UC Tertiary Study programme for staff is available on the Professional Development section of the UC Intranet.